browserengineering/book/book/animations.md

 ```

 Second, when running animation frames, if only `needs_paint` is true, then
-`composite` is not needed, and each animation in `composited_updates` can be
+`composite` is not needed, and each animation in `composited_updates` is
-committed accordingly across to the browser thread to communicate that fact.
+accordingly committed across to the browser thread to communicate that fact.
 The data to be sent across for each animation update will be an `Element`
 and a `SaveLayer` pointer.